aimfeld/whatsapp-chat-analysis/README.md

 ## Contact initiation

 Maybe the most interesting part is to look at who initiates contact more.
 This may be an indicator for how invested people are in their relationships or friendships.
-If it's always the same person initiating contact, there might an imbalance.
+If it's always the same person initiating contact, there might be an imbalance.
 Of course, there are other factors to consider, human relationships are very complex after all.

 It looks like person 1 tends to initiate contact first on a new day, although the difference is not that big: